github/docs/content/code-security/secret-scanning/protecting-pushes-with-secret-scanning.md

 ## About push protection for secrets

-Up to now, {% data variables.product.prodname_secret_scanning %} for {% data variables.product.prodname_advanced_security %} checks for secrets _after_ a push and alerts users of exposed secrets. {% data reusables.secret-scanning.push-protection-overview %}
+Up to now, {% data variables.product.prodname_secret_scanning %} for {% data variables.product.prodname_advanced_security %} checks for secrets _after_ a push and alerts users to exposed secrets. {% data reusables.secret-scanning.push-protection-overview %}

-{% data variables.product.prodname_secret_scanning_caps %} as a push protection currently scans private repositories for secrets issued by the following service providers.
+{% data variables.product.prodname_secret_scanning_caps %} as a push protection currently scans repositories for secrets issued by the following service providers.

 {% data reusables.secret-scanning.secret-list-private-push-protection %}